openintegrationhub/Data-and-Domain-Models/OIHDataModels/OIHDataModels.md

 ![Aggregate example: Order](assets/aggregate-example.png)

 The Order's root defines the model as an OIH Dataset by extending it.
-This way, the _Order_ entity is the one and only entry point to the aggragte!
+This way, the _Order_ entity is the one and only entry point to the aggregate!